Parent page: Altium Concord Pro

 - The date and time at which it was deleted (sent to the Trash).

 Select an item in the Trash, then use the controls at the top-right of the list to permanently delete that item, or to restore it, respectively.
-Corresponding commands are also available from the menu associated to the control (at the far right of the selected item).
+Corresponding commands are also available from the the menu (at the far right of the selected item).

 Select an item, then decide whether to fully restore it for use again or to permanently delete it (a 'hard delete' if you will).